-A "Third-party servicer" is any person or entity used by "any eligible institution of higher education to administer, through either manual or automated processing, any aspect of such institution's student assistance programs."
+A "third-party servicer" is any person or entity used by "any eligible institution of higher education to administer, through either manual or automated processing, any aspect of such institution's student assistance programs."
 Third party servicers must comply with a number of requirements.
 For example, they must conduct and submit to ED compliance audits under 34 C.F.R. § 668.23.
 In addition, they must comply with the requirements of 34 C.F.R. § 668.25, which requires third-party servicers, in their contracts with institutions, to be contractually obligated to, among other things:

-- Comply with all statutory provisions of or applicable to Title IV of the HEA, including the requirement to use any funds that the servicer administers under any Title IV, HEA program and any interest or other earnings thereon solely for the purposes specified in and in accordance with that program; - Refer to the Office of Inspector General of ED for investigation any information indicating there is reasonable cause to believe that the institution might have engaged in fraud or other criminal misconduct in connection with the institution's administration of any Title IV, HEA program or an applicant for Title IV, HEA program assistance might have engaged in fraud or other criminal misconduct in connection with his or her application; and - Be jointly and severally liable with the institution to the Secretary for any violation by the servicer of any statutory provision of or applicable to Title IV of the HEA, any regulatory provision prescribed under that statutory authority, and any applicable special arrangement, agreement, or limitation entered into under the authority of statutes applicable to Title IV of the HEA.
+- Comply with all statutory provisions of or applicable to Title IV of the HEA, including the requirement to use any funds that the servicer administers under any Title IV program and any interest or other earnings thereon solely for the purposes specified in and in accordance with that program; - Refer to the Office of Inspector General of ED for investigation any information indicating there is reasonable cause to believe that the institution might have engaged in fraud or other criminal misconduct in connection with the institution's administration of any Title IV program or an applicant for Title IV program assistance might have engaged in fraud or other criminal misconduct in connection with his or her application; and - Be jointly and severally liable with the institution to the Secretary for any violation by the servicer of any statutory provision of or applicable to Title IV of the HEA, any regulatory provision prescribed under that statutory authority, and any applicable special arrangement, agreement, or limitation entered into under the authority of statutes applicable to Title IV of the HEA.

 We are also subject to a number of data security and privacy regulations given our role as a third-party servicer and these standards are evolving.
 To the extent we continue to provide third party servicer functions, we will be subject to these requirements, the compliance with which can materially impact our business model.
-Additionally, on January 4, 2023, ED announced their intention to issue new regulations in eight different areas of higher education regulations via negotiated rulemaking including those regulations related to third-party services.
-ED has not put forth any specific proposals at this time, although it has indicated an intent to publish sub-regulatory guidance on this topic some time in 2024.
-We will monitor this rulemaking as it develops.